Fatimid art

 Fatimid art refers to artifacts and architecture from the Fatimid Caliphate (909–1171), an empire based in Egypt and North Africa.
 The Fatimid Caliphate was initially established in the Maghreb, with its roots in a ninth-century Shia Ismailist uprising.
 Many monuments survive in the Fatimid cities founded in North Africa, starting with Mahdia, on the Tunisian coast, the principal city prior to the conquest of Egypt in 969 and the building of al-Qahira, the "City Victorious", now part of modern-day Cairo.
-The period was marked by a prosperity amongst the upper echelons, manifested in the creation of opulent and finely wrought objects in the decorative arts, including carved rock crystal, lustreware and other ceramics, wood and ivory carving, gold jewelry and other metalware, textiles, books and coinage.
-These items not only reflected personal wealth, but were used as gifts to curry favour abroad.
+The period was marked by a prosperity among the upper echelons, manifested in the creation of opulent and finely wrought objects in the decorative arts, including carved rock crystal, lustreware and other ceramics, wood and ivory carving, gold jewelry and other metalware, textiles, books and coinage.
+These items not only reflected personal wealth but were used as gifts to curry favour abroad.
 The most precious and valuable objects were amassed in the caliphal palaces in al-Qahira.
 In the 1060s, following several years of drought during which the armies received no payment, the palaces were systematically looted.
-The libraries were largely destroyed and precious gold objects were melted down, with a few of the treasures dispersed across the medieval Christian world.
+The libraries were largely destroyed and precious gold objects were melted down, and a few treasures were dispersed across the medieval Christian world.
 Afterwards, Fatimid artifacts continued to be made in the same style, but were adapted to a larger populace, using less precious materials.